Symmetry and composition in probabilistic theories: Probabilistic Models and Theories

-For purposes of {\em constructing} such abstract models, it is often helpful (and clarifying) to introduce the following more operational apparatus, developed originally by Foulis and Randall in the service of quantum logic (see, e.g., [FR80]).
+For purposes of {\em constructing} such abstract models, it is often helpful (and clarifying) to introduce the following more operational apparatus, developed originally by D. J. Foulis and C. H. Randall in the service of quantum logic (see, e.g., \cite{FR81}).